 Blue On Water is my personal favourite place for couples to stay: the brick walls make a lovely backdrop for photos, and it’s right next to everything you’ll need, such as shops, restaurants, and pubs.

-For a really unique stay, you can rent this historic church in the heart of downtown.
+For a really unique stay, you can rent this historic church in the heart of Quidi Vidi.
 It’s a full apartment with a kitchen and living space so you can settle in.
 Bonus: it’s pet-friendly!

 6. Venue Options in St. John’s